albarmeira/TARGET-seq-WTA/README.md

 https://doi.org/10.1016/j.molcel.2019.01.009

-# TARGET-seq single cell genotyping pipeline (SCpipeline)
+# TARGET-seq whole transcriptome analysis

-The scripts below are example scripts on how to run preprocessing steps from fastq generation, alignment using STAR and generation of counts tables using FeatureCounts.
+The scripts below are example scripts on how to run preprocessing steps to analyze whole transcriptome TARGET-seq data, from fastq generation, alignment (using STAR) and generation of counts tables using FeatureCounts.

+You can find the pipeline to analyze TARGET-seq single cell genotyping data in https://github.com/albarmeira/TARGET-seq/

 Author: Alba Rodriguez-Meira.